EQUALITY SCHEME & ACCESSIBILITY PLAN REVIEW

 We are proud to report:

-1. Narrowing the Attainment Gap (Disadvantaged and SEND pupils)
+1. Closing the Attainment Gap

 -